 By nature, the role of a nurse is one of leadership.
 Nurses are expected to lead colleagues, oversee care teams, and take responsibility for patient care outcomes.
 These responsibilities are expected with or without a management title.
 Regardless of the practice setting, nurses are looked to for guidance and assurance.
 Some nurses will spend an entire career leading amongst the ranks, while others will step into a manager role.
 Make no mistake, management and leadership roles are very different.
 While the titles may be used interchangeably by some, these two roles are not the same.

 What Does A Nurse Manager Do?

-A nurse manager is a task-oriented role that is best suited for someone who is well organized, whose day is best run by a set schedule, delegates well and follows up to ensure the tasks are performed.
-The nurse manager role is designed to make sure the unit, division or service line functions like a well-oiled machine.
+A nurse manager is a task-oriented role that is best suited for someone who is well organized, whose day is best run by a set schedule, who delegates well, and who follows up to ensure the tasks are performed.
+The nurse manager role is designed to make sure the unit, division, or service line functions like a well-oiled machine.
 A typical day for a nurse manager will involve:

 - Patient care planning

 - Staff schedules